 Special requests, must be advised at the time of booking.
 Unless specifically confirmed by us in writing, all special requests are subject to availability.

-Cancellation of the booking must be requested in writing (letter or email) to us which will be effective when received by us.
+Subject to clause 34 below, cancellation of the booking must be requested in writing (letter or email) to us which will be effective when received by us.
 Where the cancellation charge below is shown as a percentage, this is the holiday cost.
 Insurance premiums and amendment charges are not included in the holiday cost below and are not refundable.

 |Period before departure within which written notification of cancellation is received by us||Cancellation charge per person cancelling|